stuvusIT/ansible_dokuwiki/README.md

     - dokuwiki
 ```
 Here it is speciefied that the roles php-fpm and nginx are to be played before
-dokuwiki is being played on the hosts that belong to "dokuwiki".
+dokuwiki is being played on the hosts that belong to dokuwiki.

 ### Result
 A running dokuwiki instance on the host.